etlbox/etlbox.website/doks_v0.5/content/en/api/etlbox/settings.md

   </table>
   <a id="ETLBox_Settings_LogThreshold_" data-uid="ETLBox.Settings.LogThreshold*"></a>
   <h4 id="ETLBox_Settings_LogThreshold" data-uid="ETLBox.Settings.LogThreshold">LogThreshold</h4>
-  <div class="markdown level1 summary"><p>To avoid getting a log message for every row, by default only a log message each 1000 rows.
+  <div class="markdown level1 summary"><p>To avoid getting a log message for every row, by default only a log message is generated every 1000 rows.
 Setting this property will decrease or increase this default value for all dataflow components.
 The individual log threshold can be overwritten in each component separately.</p>
 </div>